hdmsantander/archinaut-companion-action/README.md

-# NPM commit/date ifier action
+# Archinaut companion action

-This action uses NPM as an action to add the commit id and the date of the commit to an object parsed from a JSON file.
-Updating the original file.
+This action is a companion to the Archinaut Action.
+It updates pull requests (if they exist) with the results of the execution of the Archinaut action, it can also upload the results of the scan.

 The project is compiled using **ncc**.